pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-But let's say the file we're reading is actually a list of numbers and we want to sum them together, we'd update our function like this:
+But let's say the file we're reading is actually a list of numbers, and we want to sum them together.
+Then we'd update our function like this:

 ```rust
 use std::io::Read;